 2. In order to make #1 possible, you need to share these notes and records among the team in a way that they can be accessed and updated immediately.
 If an inquiry calls you, you should know that your assistant had been trying to get a hold of them to set up an interview.
 Or if your admissions coordinator is out sick, you should be able to see their to-dos for the day and pick up where they left off.
 You’re a well-oiled machine.

-4. Map out your admissions communication plan – an organized plan to talk to High Value Groups specifically about the things they care about.
+4. Map out your admission communication plan – an organized plan to talk to High-Value Groups specifically about the things they care about.

 Subscribe to get more tips and tricks to help your independent school thrive.